brightway-lca/randonneur/README.md

 `update` changes attributes the same way that `replace` does - the only difference is that `replace` shows the intent to refer to a new object instead of an existing object with different attributes.
 Given the messiness of real-world data (i.e. what is truly a new object versus the same object with different descriptions), there is no real bright line between these concepts, and their code implementation is identical.

-#### Create
+### Create

 Creates a new edge or node.

 > [!NOTE]
 > Because this application pattern is so different compared to updating existing values, we don't normally recommend using this functionality.
 It's preferable to go through the normal data importation process instead.

-Because we are specifying a new exchange, we need to list **all** information needed to define an exchange, **including** the exchange `amount`.
+Because we are specifying a new node or exchange, we need to list **all** information needed to define that object, **including** the edges and edge `amount` values.
 This is different than the other modification types, where *relative* amounts are given with the key `conversion_factor` or `allocation`.
-We can't give relative amounts here because we have no exchange to refer to, and we don't have a surefire way to identify the reference production exchange (and there might not be one in any case).
+We can't give relative amounts here because we have no edge to refer to, and we don't have a surefire way to identify the reference production edge (and there might not be one in any case).

-If you want to add an exchange to all datasets:
+If you want to add an edge to all datasets, or a node to the graph:

 ```python
 {